 “You can write your own ticket if you go into poultry science,” Williams said.
 “The sky is the limit.”
 Starting salary for a poultry science graduate is between $42,000 and $47,500, said Berry, who is an associate professor at Auburn.
 “The poultry industry can be lucrative but jobs are hard to fill,” he said.
 “Every poultry science graduate we have at Auburn gets an average of five job offers each.
 We have 100 percent in job placement among our graduates.”
 Some of those areas include sales, food science, nutrition, veterinary support, quality assurance/meat quality, feed milling, quantitative genetics, and genomics as well as multiple aspects in poultry production.

-Gadsden State is offering scholarship awards in the amount of 13 credit hours each for Fall 2017.
-The scholarship is open to all students enrolled in Gadsden State’s Poultry Science Program.
+Gadsden State is offering scholarship awards in the amount of 13 credit hours each for Fall 2018.
+The scholarship is open to all students who enroll in Gadsden State’s Poultry Science Program.
 They must take the Poultry Production course (AGP130) during the fall semester, and they must have a 2.5 grade point average or better.
 A Gadsden State Scholarship Application as well as a description of educational and career goals must be completed by June 1.
-[SCHOLARSHIP OPPORTUNITIES ARE STILL AVAILABLE FOR FALL 2017!]
+Application for Fall 2018 will open in January.

 For more information, contact Amanda Martin, Enrollment Specialist at Gadsden State Cherokee, at firstname.lastname@example.org or 256-927-1807.